-The name of a German national does not change automatically by divorce or death of a spouse.
-However, after the divorce or death of a spouse, it is possible to change the name back to the maiden name or a previous married name by name declaration.
+The name of a German national does not change automatically after a divorce or the death of a spouse.
+After a divorce recognised in Germany or the death of a spouse, it is possible to change back to the birth name by making a name declaration.
+It is also possible to change back to a surname used before the marriage (e.g. a previous married name).

-- Completed name declaration form (please write in capital letters and do not sign the declaration yet)
+- Completed form (please complete legibly in capital letters, but do not sign yet!); the form can be downloaded below

 - Birth certificate

 - Evidence that you have a married name (name certificate issued by German registry office, extract from family register/marriage register or German marriage certificate)

 - Divorce decree absolute or death certificate